adonisjs/v5-docs/content/releases/out-of-preview.md

 })
 ```

-If you were creating the routes for a specific domain, then you will have to make following adjustments.
+If you were creating the routes for a specific domain, you would have to make the following adjustments.

 ```ts
 Route.makeUrl(